 (See Stretch Canvas for detailed information about canvas panels, pre-stretched canvases, and how to stretch your own canvas.)

 Oil paints are oil-based.
 Tubes of oil paint come in two sizes: 37 ml, and 122 ml.
 The 37 ml size is good for general use for more serious painters; and the largest size is usually used for white paint.
 White paint comes in several different types: zinc white, flake white, and titanium white.
 Each of these whites has certain properties useful for specific purposes in painting.
 Winsor & Newton used to make a good, all-purpose white called Winsor White, however I believe that has been discontinued.
 Oil paint can be very expensive; certain pigments, like Winsor & Newton Cobalt Violet, can sell for almost $100 for a 37 ml tube.
 Certain manufacturers' paints are more expensive than others: Winsor & Newton, for one.
 Rembrandt and Van Gogh are usually a little cheaper; and Grumbacher is cheaper still.
-Winsor & Newton has a student grade paint called Winton.
+Winsor & Newton has a student grade paint called Winton, which is cheaper and of fairly good quality.
 For a serious painter, it is usually worth it to pay extra for the quality you get - but for the beginner or student, the cheaper grade is fine.
 I'd say that the average Winsor & Newton 37 ml paint tube costs about $10 - some colors less, some a lot more.
 Unless you are independently wealthy, you will want to get just enough colors to get started.
 There are paint sets, of course, sold in art stores and some office supply stores.
 These are okay for a beginner or hobbyist; but if you want to paint seriously, it is good to buy items individually, as your preferences develop.
-For a beginner's palette, I would suggest: One medium or large tube of titanium white paint; small or medium tube of: ivory black, cadmium red medium, cadmium yellow medium, cadmium green, either ultramarine or cobalt blue, yellow ochre, burnt siena, and burnt umber.
-Another beginner's palette, the "limited" palette, used by traditional painters, is:titanium white, venetian red, blue-black (I believe Winsor & Newton is the only manufacturer to make blue-black - Payne's gray can also be substituted for blue-black), and yellow ochre.
+For a beginner's palette, I would suggest: One medium or large tube of titanium white paint; medium tubes of: ivory black, cadmium red medium, cadmium yellow medium, cadmium green, either ultramarine or cobalt blue, yellow ochre, burnt sienna, and burnt umber.
+Another beginner's palette, the "limited" palette, used by traditional painters, is: titanium white, venetian red, blue-black (I believe Winsor & Newton is the only manufacturer to make blue-black - Payne's gray can also be substituted for blue-black), and yellow ochre.
 This last palette is good for beginners to learn how to mix colors, the idea being that it is a little easier to learn when you have fewer choices to make.